 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Jerusalem air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Jerusalem is currently 3 times the WHO annual air quality guideline value

 Moderate 73 US AQI